the long-time leader in the fast-food wars, faced a crossroads in the

 appeal to a broader range of consumers.
 For example, in June 1976,

-Despite these innovations, McDonald’s tremendous growth could only
+these innovations, McDonald’s tremendous growth could only continue for

-continue for so long.
-Its average annual return on equity was 25.2%
+so long.
+Its average annual return on equity was 25.2% between 1965 and

-between 1965 and 1991.
-But the company found its sales per unit slowing
+1991.
+But the company found its sales per unit slowing between 1990 and

-service market was projected to only keep pace with inflation in the
+market was projected to only keep pace with inflation in the 1990s.

-McDonald’s faced heightening competition on several fronts.
-First, its
+faced heightening competition on several fronts.
+First, its traditional

-traditional rivals—Burger King, Wendy’s, and Taco Bell—were eating into
+rivals—Burger King, Wendy’s, and Taco Bell—were eating into its margins

-its margins through promotions and value pricing strategies.
-Taking a leaf
+through promotions and value pricing strategies.
+Taking a leaf from

 menu approach to attract time-strapped consumers.
 Finally, Chili’s and

-In the late 1980s, McDonald’s began recognizing the importance of
+1980s, McDonald’s began recognizing the importance of maintaining an

-maintaining an ecologically correct posture with the public, which was
+ecologically correct posture with the public, which was becoming more

 because they didn’t know what effect the packaging would have on the